Turkish Swimming Federation

-The Turkish Swimming Federation (Türkiye Yüzme Federasyonu, TYF) is the governing body of the five aquatic sports, namely swimming, diving, synchronized swimming, water polo and open water swimming in Turkey.
-It was founded in 1957.
-The Turkish organization is member of the European Swimming League (LEN), the International Swimming Federation (FINA) and Turkish Olympic Committee.
-The TYF is based in Ankara and its current chairman is Associate Erkan Yalçın.
+The Turkish Swimming Federation (Türkiye Yüzme Federasyonu, TYF) is the governing body of swimming, diving, synchronized swimming, water polo and open water swimming in Turkey since 1957.

+The TYF is a member of the LEN (European Swimming League), FINA (International Swimming Federation) and Turkish Olympic Committee.
+It is based in Ankara and its current chairman is Associate Erkan Yalçın.

-The Turkish Swimming Federation organizes aquatic sports competitions at national, European and World level in all categories for men and women of recognized age classes.
+The TYF organizes aquatic sports competitions at national, European and world level in all categories for men and women of recognized age classes.